 Raccoons are familiar night visitors in many neighborhoods.
-If we remove a raccoon to another location (which is dangerous and usually illegal) another raccoon will take its place as long as we provide what it wants: pet food, edible garbage, ripe fruit, grubs, and water.
+If we remove a raccoon to another location (which is dangerous and usually illegal) another raccoon will take its place as long as we provide what raccoons want: pet food, edible garbage, ripe fruit, grubs, and water.
 Raccoons also eat rodents.

 Raccoons are active at night.
 They sleep in tree cavities, spaces under porches, decks, buildings, and other dark, quiet areas during the day.
 Underground storm drains often serve as tunnels through which they travel.
 They nest between February and October.
 They are usually not aggressive toward people unless cornered, mating, or with young.